ArduPilot/ardupilot_wiki/rover/source/docs/reference-frame-traxxas-stampede.rst

 .. image:: ../images/RoverPX4ServoPower1.jpg
     :target: ../_images/RoverPX4ServoPower1.jpg

--  Remove the power pin sockets from the end of the connectors that plug into the flight controller on the servo and ESC cables.
+-  Remove the power pin sockets from the end of the connectors that plug into the autopilot on the servo and ESC cables.
 -  Strip them loose of the 3 wire cables and connect them with a small piece of wire or (wire wrap pin).
 -  Put heat shrink tubing over the joined sockets and shrink it on with a heat gun.
 (Shown before connection).